Whiteknight/CastIron/docs/mapping.md

 #### Best Match Constructor

 The default behavior of CastIron is to search for the "best" matching constructor.
-The default heuristic for what consistutes "best" is to find the constructor with the largest number of parameters which can be mapped from columns in the result set.
+The default heuristic for what constitutes "best" is to find the constructor with the largest number of parameters which can be mapped from columns in the result set.
 This heuristic can be overridden by providing your own custom `IConstructorFinder` instance:

 ```csharp
 var objects = results.AsEnumerable<MyType>(c => c.UseConstructorFinder(myConstructorFinder));